-2.0071 Subdivisions
+2.0061 Subdivisions

 When subdivision lots drain to the rear, it may be necessary to provide a private drainage system in private easements.
 This system will be for collection of roof drains, footing drains, and surface runoff.
-This system will be designed to meet the Uniform Plumbing Code requirements.
+This system will be designed to meet the appropriate sections of the current Oregon Plumbing Specialty Code (OPSC) found in the State of Oregon's Building Code Division's webpage: oregon.gov/bcd/.

-2.0072 Subsurface Drainage
+2.0062 Subsurface Drainage